 • Mr. Holder was in his role in the Justice Department during many of the controversial pardons issued at the end of the Clinton era.
 And that includes the pardon of two members of the Weather Underground terrorist group, both of whom were involved in the violent actions which characterized the 1960s group.

 One of them, Susan Rosenberg, had been sentenced to 58 years in prison for possession of 700lbs of explosives and other illegal weaponry.
 She had also participated in a triple-homicide Brinks robbery.
 Upon hearing of her pardon, U.S. Senator Chuck Schumer (D-NY) voiced his opposition, calling it a “terrible injustice.”
 The other terrorist, Linda Evans, had sentenced to 40 years for her involvement in the robbery.
-Five more years were added to her sentence for her role in several bombings, including that of the U.S. Capitol.
+Five more years were added to her sentence for her role in several bombings, including that of the U.S. Capitol.• The infamous pardon of Marc Rich also fell under Holder's purview.
+While his apologists claim that he did not have enough time to fully evaluate Mr. Rich before approving the pardon, the fact remains that Mr. Holder's signature of approval was upon the document handed to then-President Bill Clinton.
+Additionally, he appears to have been swayed by influence and power in deciding to support Rich.

 Of particular note is the fact that Barack Obama himself brought up Bill Clinton's pardon of the two Weather Underground members when he defended his relationship with Weather Underground leader Bill Ayers in a Democratic primary debate.